 Also, I encourage you to go one step further and set personal goals for yourself.
 Whether or not there’s a performance review process in place, think of 3–4 things that you want to achieve this quarter and write it down.
 It’s best if you define goals that not only help you grow professionally but also contribute to the success of the team.

 Then regularly share your progress with your manager on 1-on-1 meetings.
 You’ll not only show your work but you’ll also keep yourself focused on right things.
 And when stuck, your manager will be able to help you get through the roadblocks.

 Be humble, however, and know where the line is.
 Don’t boast, don’t show your ego — simply show your work.

-Finally, here’s an example of my personal goals for a quarter:
+Finally, here’s an example of my personal goals for this quarter:

 And here we are with 6 things that I recommend you to do in the first month as QA Lead in a startup.
 Let’s sum it up:

 - Define your role